kaiserbergin/NBomber.Website/src/docs/docs/core-abstractions.md

 ### Scenario init

-Initialize scenario.
+Initializes scenario.
 You can use it to for example to prepare your target system.

 ```fsharp
 Scenario.withInit(fun context -> task {